by Amy Frantz, Brave Writer alum

 Brave Writer receives compensation at no extra cost to you.
 Thank you!]

 Amy Frantz is a Brave Writer alum.
-When not over-analyzing Star Wars, in her spare time you will find her…actually, she mostly just over-analyzes Star Wars.
+When not over-analyzing Star Wars, in her spare time you will find her belting musical numbers.